calvinnsmith/Big-Data/README.md

-# Big-Data
+# Statistical Learning for Big Data
-Repository for the course "Statistical Learning for Big Data" at Chalmers University of Technology
+Repository for the course "Statistical Learning for Big Data" at Chalmers University of Technology.